AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/cm-approving.md

 ---
 # Approve calculated metrics

-In the Calculated metrics manager, you can set up a workflow that includes approving metrics for various levels of application and for specific departments or groups.
+In the Calculated metrics manager, administrators can set up a workflow that includes approving metrics for various levels of application and for specific departments or groups.

+>[!NOTE]
+>
+>Administrators can also approve calculated metrics (and other components) from the Data Dictionary, as described in [Edit component entries in the Data Dictionary](/help/analyze/analysis-workspace/components/data-dictionary/edit-entries-data-dictionary.md).
+>
+>Any calculated metrics that are approved in the Data Dictionary are reflected in the Calculated metrics manager.
+Similarly, metrics that are approved in the Calculated metrics manager are reflected in the Data Dictionary.

 To mark calculated metrics as approved: